Obituary of Ronald Randolph Howland

 All family and friends are invited to attend a celebration of Randy’s life on Saturday, August 17th at the Clarion Hotel in Ontario, Oregon, at 11:00AM.

-To send flowers to the family of Ronald Howland, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ronald Howland, please visit Tribute Store

 Arrangements under the direction of Thomason Funeral Home,